Multimedia Databases - key resources

 An online collection of streaming video for training and developing teachers.
 It contains over 1,300 hours of content, and features teaching videos frequently used in university-level education programs.

 An online resource for the study of human culture, behaviour and society around the world.
 The collections contain streaming video, including ethnographic films, documentaries, select feature films, and previously unpublished fieldwork.
-The Library subscribes to Volume I, II and III.
+The Library subscribes to Volume I and II.

 This database includes interactive 3-D models that allow students to explore elements, reactions, crystals, molecules, and compounds.
 Explore 3-D models by zooming in, rotating, and dissecting them.